For companies that follow a subscription business model, annual recurring revenue (ARR) is a valuable metric for measuring business success.

 Companies using the subscription model can track annual subscription revenue over a one-year period to understand their growth trajectory.
 The ARR calculation can be used to make decisions about pricing, identify customer churn patterns, and monitor the impact of promotional campaigns.

-Measures Success of Subscription Business Model
+Measures the Success of the Subscription Business Model

 By looking at the actual revenue generated from subscriptions, businesses in the subscription economy can measure the success of their model.
 Companies relying on a subscription-based revenue stream can use this information to make decisions about optimizing product features and pricing levels.